Sunday, April 2, 2023

 Model kiosk for city

-Another challenge related to transmission of ECG reports as data volume is huge for these reports.
-Santra tells how this was overcome: “To transmit such reports we optimise the data and send minimal information.
-A technique based on AZTEC technology is used for optimisation and compression of ECG signals.
+Another challenge related to the transmission of ECG reports as the data volume is huge for these reports.
+Santra tells how this was overcome: “To transmit such reports, we optimize the data and send minimal information.
+A technique based on AZTEC technology is used for optimization and compression of ECG signals.
 This enables the data to be sent through a 330-character-long SMS. iKure owns a patent for this technology.”

 SHARE YOUR THOUGHTS & COMMENTS